TechLabs-Ruhr/students-platform/README.md

 ### Filter
 Initial filter framework code based on Django.

+### Landing Page
+HTML and CSS code for our landing page.
+Use the index.html file to take a look in your browser.

 ### Log-In
 Log-In Python backend scripts.
 One is based on Flask and made to work with SQLite3.
 Also a [Django based version](https://www.ordinarycoders.com/blog/article/django-user-register-login-logout) included.